HAVIT Blazor Bootstrap

 5. Specific components support #

-[OPTIONAL] Some of the components need a specific project setup to work.
-This usually includes adding registering a service and adding a host-component to App.razor or layout component.
+[OPTIONAL] Some components require a specific project setup to function correctly.
+This typically involves registering a service and adding a host component to App.razor or a MainLayout.razor component.

-• HxMessenger - displaying new toast-messages from your code easily
+• HxMessenger - Facilitates the display of new toast messages from your code with ease.

-• HxMessageBoxHost - opening message-boxes (and await results) from your code
+• HxMessageBoxHost - Enables opening message boxes (and awaiting results) directly from your code.

 Ready, set, go! #